ipspace/blog/content/posts/2023/10/vjunos-declines-dhcp-address.md

 It's time for a Halloween story: imagine the scary scenario in which a DHCP client asks for an address, gets it, and then immediately declines it.
 That's what I've been experiencing with vJunos Evolved release 23.2R1.15.

 {{<long-quote>}}
-Before moving on: I'm not criticizing Juniper or vJunos.
+Before someone gets the wrong message: I'm not criticizing Juniper or vJunos.

 * Juniper did a great job releasing a no-hassles-to-download virtual appliance.
 * DHCP assignment of management IPv4 address worked with vJunos Evolved release 23.1R1.8
-* There were reports that the DHCP assignment process was not reliable, but it worked for me so far, so I'm good to go as long as I can run the older release.
+* There were reports that the DHCP assignment process in vJunos Evolved 23.1R1.8 was not reliable, but it worked for me so far, so I'm good to go as long as I can run the older release.
 * I might get to love vJunos Evolved.
 Boot- and configuration times are very reasonable.

-However, it looks like something broke in vJunos release 23.2.
+However, it looks like something broke in vJunos release 23.2, and it would be nice to figure out what the workaround might be.
 {{</long-quote>}}
 <!--more-->
 It started innocently enough: someone complained that they cannot [build vPTX Vagrant box](https://netlab.tools/labs/vptx/) with **[netlab](https://netlab.tools/)**.
 It quickly turned out to be a case of *thou shalt be root*, and the fix was trivial: add a `sudo` command in the right place.
 Obviously I wanted to check whether the fix worked, so I: